thanhlecongg/Invalidator/README.md

 conda activate invalidator
 ```

-## 🚀 Usage
+## 🚀 Replication
-To use our tool, please use the following command
+To replicate the results in our paper, please use the following command
 ```
 python3 experiment.py --c [classifier: 0: semantic, 1: syntactic, 2:combine]
                           --T [threshold of syntactic classifier]